Rahulram446/Hybrid_Application_Tracking_System/README.md

 ### 2. User Registeration

+This form allows new users to register as an Applicant to submit their interview applications.

 <img src="Sign_in.jpeg" alt="Sign Up or Registration form for new applicants" width="750"/>

 ### 3. User Login

+This is the entry point where all three user types—Applicant, Bot Mimic, and Admin—can access their respective dashboards.

 <img src="Login_page.jpeg" alt="Login Page with fields for email and password" width="750"/>